small logo

 Estimation of Signal Level

-You can estimate the signal level (voltage) that you can expect to see, for your light intensity, directly from the Responsivity as shown in the graph above and in the table below, from:
+You can estimate the signal level (voltage) that you can expect to see, for your light intensity, directly from the Responsivity as shown in the graph above and the amplifier Transimpedance given in the tables above, from:

 [Back to Top]